Untitled Header Image

 • Private Signal Group: We have created a private Signal group for real-time communication and updates.

 It is the responsibility of each parent to stay informed by actively checking both the website and the Signal group for the latest information.
-We will not be sending out individual emails for every update.
+Individual emails/texts will not be sent for routine announcements or updates.

 Electronic Devices - For All Students Attending Co-op